soloproyectos-php/css/README.md

 # css
-A library for parsing CSS expressions.
+A library for managing CSS expressions.
 This library is part of the SoloProyectos PHP API.